tvaneerd/isocpp/on_naming.md

 Consider any/optional/variant/etc before Vicente's papers - `any::clear()`, `optional::reset()`; `any::empty()`, `optional::operator bool()`, `has_value()` ... ?

 Not all consistency is equal.
 Local consistency is more important than Global.consistency

-• Self consistency
+- Self consistency
-• Similar consistency
+- Similar consistency
-• ...
+- ...
-• ...
+- ...
-• Global Consistency
+-foratt Global Consistency

 (eg. `optional<T>::operator>=()` is consistent with `T`, mildly inconsistent with `vector`)